 MN: If we knew the exact answer, all our apps would be very, very, very very successful.
-I think first, it’s fun, second, it’s communication between users.
+I think first, it’s fun, and second, it’s communication between users.

-MN: Apple constantly changes something in these review system, and because of it our HolyWars got into a weird situation.
+MN: Apple constantly changes something in these review systems, and because of it our HolyWars got into a weird situation.
 There is a division depending on versions.
-So when we have restricted something in the free version of HolyWars, the last free version has got many negative reviews, though the applications remained the same.
+So when we restricted something in the free version of HolyWars, the last free version got many negative reviews, though the applications remained the same.
 Otherwise, it’s impossible to fight people that think that one star is good.
-I don't think we should worry about it too much.
-The system of reviews is not ideal, but I hope it will be improved eventually because Apple is very adequate company and they always do something.
+I don’t think we should worry about it too much.
+The system of reviews is not ideal, but I hope it will be improved eventually because Apple is a very adequate company and they always do something.

 9. What’s the biggest advantage of the iPhone other than mobility?

 MN: I guess usability and the intuitive interface, are missing in WM and Symbian.
 A five-year-old kid is able to use it immediately after unpacking it from the box.
 No need to set up anything.
 To set up Wi-fi or GPRS on WM or Symbian could be a real challenge and instead is very simple on the iPhone.